tkhq/qos/src/qos_json/SPEC.md

 - Implementations MUST NOT hash or sign raw inbound JSON bytes.
 Equivalent JSON documents can differ in whitespace or field order.
-- Implementations that serialize typed values for hashing or signing MUST use the same canonical JSON encoder used for parsed JSON values.
+- Implementations that serialize typed values for hashing or signing MUST use the same canonical JSON encoding scheme used for parsed JSON values.
-- JSON used only for non-signed, non-hashed application messages MAY use normal JSON serialization.
 - QOS normalization treats object members with `null` values as unset fields and MUST omit those object members before canonicalization.
 This means typed optional fields that serialize as `null` are omitted by the canonical encoder.